A late confirmation statement can cause various problems for a limited company.

 - shareholder information

-- registered office address
+- the registered office address

 - people with significant control (PSC)

-- company directors and secretary
+- directors and the company secretary

 What is the payment period for a confirmation statement?